Am0031/HTML-Semantics-Refactoring/README.md

 ## Semantic elements - Best practices

 To make sure the html code is optimised for accessibility, it is good to follow these [best practices](https://www.freecodecamp.org/news/html-best-practices/#:~:text=It%20is%20best%20practice%20to,and%20elements%20instead.)
-For this code review, we will be reviewing the following principles:
+For this code review, we are working from the following principles:

 - Logical division of the page
 - Better identification of the different elements on the page
-- Bug fix for full accessibility
+- All redirection links work for full accessibility

 And we will also do some CSS refactoring for cleaner code.

 Following these principles, the details of the changes made are shown in the descriptions and screenshots below.

-## Logical division of the page:
+## Logical division of the page

 To make sure the division of the page followed a good logic:

-- We amended the code for the use of semantic elements header and footer instead of div
+- We amended the code for the use of semantic elements `header` and `footer` instead of `div`, and we used `nav` tags inside the header to enclose the unordered list. (_Note: adjusted the CSS descriptions accordingly_)

-  See before and after header tags:
+  See header before and after review:

   Before: